59g/Steam-ID-Swapper/README.md

 How to use:

-1. Open chrome + an incognito window with the main window
+1. Open chrome + an incognito window
 2. Use Windows+L Windows+R to divide both windows equally to the size of your screen to see both "Save" buttons.
 3. Find and replace the coordinates of the screen for both buttons in the script